kingyiusuen/reddit-post-classification/README.md

 - helps new users post to the right subreddit, and
 - allows subreddit moderators to easily identify posts that might not belong to their particular subreddit.

 In this project, I used Python Reddit API Wrapper (PRAW) to scrape a total of around 1,500 posts from r/MachineLearning and r/LearningMachineLearning, and trained a classifer (TF-IDF + logistic regression) to predict the subreddit of the posts.
 The model has an AUC score of 0.7 in the test set.
 Finally, I built a web app that suggests which subreddit you should post to with React.js.
-The backend API was built with Flask, containerized with Docker and deployed to AWS ECS.
+The backend API was built with Flask and was containerized with Docker.

 ![Screenshot](figures/app_screenshot.png)